 The ways to serve them will make you ponder a wide variety of choices.
 You can choose from simple spaghetti, meatball lasagna or even over rice with gravy.
 Try them simmered in my Low Sodium Barbecue Sauce for a quick appetizer if friends pop over.
 But besides serving over spaghetti, probably the meatball sandwich has to be one of the most famous sandwich dishes.

-Typical sodium amount per serving | 500+ mg |
+Typical recipe per serving | 500+ mg |

-Sodium per serving for this recipe | 74 mg |
+Sodium per serving this recipe | 74mg |

-Calories per serving | 174 |
+Calories per serving | 166 |

 Most recipes range from 570 – 815mg of sodium for 3 meatballs.
 The mass produced, bland tasting, frozen meatballs range from 490 – 580mg of sodium for 3 meatballs depending on the brand.

 This recipe has two other great things going for it as compared to store bought frozen meatballs and other homemade recipes.
-For one, it has almost nearly half the calories and two, it has about ¼ of the fat as compared to either store or regular homemade recipes.
+For one, it has almost nearly half the calories, and two, it has about ¼ of the fat as compared to either store or regular homemade recipes.
 The huge fat savings is what seems to lower the overall calories significantly due to having lower calories from fat.

-Because these meatballs are baked and not pan fried, you could use a higher fat content ground beef if you’re not overly concerned about fat content.
+Because these meatballs are baked and not pan-fried, you could use a higher fat content ground beef if you’re not overly concerned about fat content.
 Fat always seems to add a little more flavor, so it’s up to you.
 I also place the meatballs on a baking rack that allows any extra fat to drip off and the heat to get up underneath.

 Meatballs are really no more difficult than making a pan meatloaf.
 It just takes a bit more time to roll them into similar size balls.
 You want them to be fairly close in size so they all cook evenly together.
 I have made this often enough now I can actually make a meatball in each hand at the same time Haha!